Toulouse: French soccer club excludes players after they refuse to participate in anti-homophobia campaign - KESQ

 “Respect is a value that I hold in great esteem.
 It extends to others, but it also encompasses respect for my own personal beliefs.
 Hence, I don’t believe I am the most suitable person to participate in this campaign.”

-Egyptian international Mostafa Mohamed also posted on social media Sunday explaining his reasons for not participating in the campaign and playing against Nantes.
+Egyptian international Mostafa Mohamed also posted on social media Sunday explaining his reasons for not participating in the campaign and playing for Nantes against Toulouse.

 “I don’t want to argue at all but I have to state my position,” Mohamed tweeted.